-You can get one online but your passport will need to be valid for at least 6 months from the day you arrive in Mexico.
+You can get a Forma Migratoria Múltiple - like a visa but not quite the same thing - online but your passport will need to be valid for at least 6 months from the day you arrive in Mexico.

 Travel insurance for Mexico

 Many of Mexico’s tourist destinations offer loads of outdoor and adventure sports.
 Before you take part in the activities on offer, make sure you’re covered for it.
-Things that you might not consider dangerous may be considered risky by insurers, such as pony trekking.
+Things that you might not consider dangerous may be considered risky by insurers.
 It’s therefore important to read your policy thoroughly before booking yourself into something.

 If you find something you absolutely have to get involved in and you’re not covered, speak to your insurer.
-Some provide add-ons for adventure sports where the cover goes further, but most of the time this will need to be purchased alongside your policy and can’t be added separately at a later date.
+Some provide add-ons for adventure sports where the cover goes further, but you need to make sure to purchase any add-ons prior to going away.
 If you take your policy document with you, you can check your cover if you feel like being spontaneous.

 Remember that healthcare in Mexico isn’t free, and medical cover would be necessary if you were to get hurt or fall ill.
 Check whether your insurer can pay your medical expenses for you or whether you will need to pay upfront and be reimbursed at a later date.